fieldtrip/website/tutorial/sleep.md

       cfg.continuous  = 'yes';
       data_orig = ft_preprocessing(cfg);

-The provided example data sets were already originally pre-filtered for scoring thus there is no need to filter them again, but they still retain all artifacts.
+The provided example datasets were already originally pre-filtered (see description above) for scoring thus there is no need to filter them again, but they still retain all artifacts.

 The data from Subject01 should have the following structure: